milandufek/assistify/README.md

 ## Configurable options

+Do not override `config.json` file.
+Instead, create `config.user.json` file and override only the options you want to change.
+You can copy the `config.user.sample.json` file and rename it to `config.user.json`.

 ### Dark/light mode

-You can switch between dark and light mode by changing `theme` value (`dark` or `light`) in `config.json` file.
+You can switch between dark and light mode by changing `theme` value (`dark` or `light`) in `config.user.json` file.

-### Currency conversion

-You can switch between currencies by changing `currency` and `currency_exchange_rate` value in `config.json` file.

 ### Templates

-There are several templates defined in `config.json` file.
+There are several templates defined in `config.user.json` file.
 Feel free to add your own to the configuration file.
 Use `{}` placeholder in template text where you want to insert an user input.
 It will be replaced with `input` value from UI.

+### Currency conversion

+You can switch between currencies by changing `currency` and `currency_exchange_rate` value in `config.user.json`.
+The exchanges rate is always to USD.
+This is only to display the price in your local currency, not to change the actual charge currency by GPT.

+## Archiving

+All conversations are archived in `archive` directory by default, change to `false` in `config.user.json` to not archive conversations.
+The file name is the timestamp of the conversation start.
+The file contains the conversation in JSON format.

+## Copy to clip board

+Last response is copied to the clipboard by default, change to `false` in `config.user.json` to not copy the response to the clipboard.

+## License

+Under the MIT license.
+See [LICENSE](/LICENSE) file for more details.